-- an individual acting on your own behalf, or that of another person.
+An individual acting on their own behalf, or that of another person.

 If you’re acting for an organisation, you should contact Multicultural NSW directly, as you may be eligible for a volume discount on the translation fees.
 This applies to: